 Found in 2 Collections and/or Records:

-Overview Professor, political science and political activist.
+Abstract Professor, political science and political activist.
 The material in the Frances Fox Piven Papers, which includes correspondence, organization files, speeches, and writings, reflects her involvement as both an academic and activist concerned with community development, poverty, the welfare state and urban reform.
 Organizations documented include the American Civil Liberties Union, Mobilization for Youth, and the National Welfare Rights Organization.
-Correspondents include June Jordan, Michael...
+Correspondents include June Jordan,...

 Dates of Materials: 1950 - 2012